Hezbollah–Syria clashes (2024–present): March 2026

+On March 10, the Syrian army reported shelling of their positions in Serghaya.

 Impact

 Humanitarian organizations operating in the region faced severe operational constraints due to the fighting.
 The risk to aid workers necessitated the suspension of field activities in border-adjacent areas in Lebanon and Syria, restricting the movement of aid and potentially disrupting assistance to vulnerable populations.
 SARI Global reported that the indiscriminate targeting of Lebanese villages threatened to create new displacement flows, and could further strain humanitarian access to communities in need.

 Analysis

 Western diplomatic sources noted that Hezbollah's decision to not be officially involved in the conflict "signals a shift in their operational approach," as they currently resort to "acting through local tribes in the region, orchestrating events from behind the scenes" as opposed to how they would have intervened directly in the past.
 Diplomatic sources also expressed concern that the conflict could adopt a sectarian dimension, given that Lebanese border villages are exclusively Shia while the new Syrian government is largely Sunni and "perceived as linked to Daesh, oppressing a minority."

 According to The Arab Weekly, the Lebanese Army's decision to move against Hezbollah signifies that it prioritizes its own agenda regardless of Hezbollah's positions and interests.
 It also indicates the army's solemnity in implementing the 2024 Israel–Lebanon ceasefire agreement.